taheeraahmed/taheeraahmed/README.md

 ## 🙋🏽 This is me
 Hi there, I'm Taheera (pronounced Tahira) and I'm a ✨Computer Science✨ student at Norwegian University of Science and Technology.
-Currently on my 3rd year, only 2 more to go woo
+Currently on my 4th year, only ??1?? more to go.
+Damn, time flies fast